 Backpacking around the world can profoundly change the way you think about the world and yourself, it can change your paradigms and beliefs and in effect make you a different person.
 This is not a bad thing, in many ways this is a positive, but these changes can make it hard to interact with your old life and many backpackers and travellers do struggle with that.

 During your travels you may have changed in genuinely profound ways, but people you may once have been very close to are exactly the same.
 The absurd senseless nature of life around you can seem overwhelming.
 Those inane, endless conversations about reality TV or what orange faced vacuous C list bint is sleeping with who just seem – pointless.
 The sheer, dull normality of routine becomes mind numbing.

-And then of course there is the newly instilled constant wanderlust to deal with.
+And then of course there is the newly instilled constant feeling of wanderlust to deal with.